 Believe it or not, you can start reaping the benefits of your hard gardening work in literally just 20 days--and you won't be eating only leafy greens!

-This year, we got our new big garden in a little late and I live in a Northern state, so I was all about getting the fastest growing veggies for our modified lasagna gardening adventure.
+This year, we got our big garden in a little late and I live in a Northern state, so I was all about getting the fastest growing veggies for our modified lasagna gardening adventure.
 In fact, we bought (or will buy) nearly everything on this list--and we're already starting to eat some of them!

 What Are Fast Growing Vegetables?

 By definition, anything that matures in 60 days or less is considered to be fast, but many of the vegetables on this list will be ready to eat much sooner than that--some you can eat in as little as 20 days!

 Keep in mind that maturity date is not the date from planting, but the date from when you see the first true leaves or the date of transplant.